-07 Apr Sewing Room Ideas and Organization – Part 3

 Hi there!
-Welcome to Part 3 in my series on organizing your creative spaces.
+Welcome to Sewing Room Ideas and Organization – Part 3 in my series on organizing your creative spaces.

 Today I’ll take you for a quick spin around my sewing setup and throw out ideas for yours too.
 I hope it inspires you.
 Let’s get to it!

-I believe you just need to get started and to avoid overwhelm, remember to take baby steps.
+I believe you just need to get started, and to avoid overwhelm, remember to take baby steps.
 With tiny improvements and adjustments over time, your creative spaces will start to Bloom.

 The Sewing Work Area